ilhamfathoni2/boilerplate-reactjs/README.md

    npm install
    ```

 Now you're all set!
 You have successfully installed the Boilerplate React.JS on your local machine.
 Start exploring the features and begin building your exceptional React applications.
-Happy coding!

-## Usage

 ## Usage